A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: Introduction

-In Section \ref{sec2} we first review the BF and Poisson Sigma Model formulation of JT gravity.
-Then, we discuss the mathematical setting needed for the construction of dynamical boundary actions in terms of a Casimir function and their relation with coadjoint orbits of infinite-dimensional groups.
-Details on the Kirillov method of coadjoint orbits of infinite dimensional Lie Groups are given in Appendix \ref{appendix}.
-In Section \ref{Sec3}, we present and discuss the $\mathfrak{so}(2,2)$-PSM and the need for the Virasoro-Kac-Moody semidirect product, where we also introduce the explicit computation of the coadjoint orbits, including the Kac-Moody contributions.
-We close in Section~\ref{Sec4} with a summary of our results and a comment on the natural generalization of the proposed approach to 3D gravity.
+The work is organised as follows.
+In Section \ref{sec2}, we recall the formulation of JT gravity as a 2d SL(2,$\R$)-BF theory and its derivation from a linear SL(2,$\R$)- Poisson Sigma Model (PSM).
+As we shall see, the latter formulation allows for a more natural introduction of boundary terms, differing from the BF action for a boundary contribution.
+Moreover, as we shall comment in the Conclusions, lends itself to generalizations.
+In the PSM framework, we review the construction of dynamical boundary actions in terms of a Casimir function and their relation with coadjoint orbits of infinite-dimensional groups.
+Finally we describe the dimensional reduction from 3d CS to our 2d model.
+The details on the Kirillov method of coadjoint orbits of infinite dimensional Lie groups are given in Appendix \ref{appendix}.
+Sections \ref{Sec3} and \ref{bhe} contain the original results of the paper.
+In Sec. \ref{Sec3} we discuss the extension of the JT model via a $\mathfrak{so}(2,2)$-PSM and the need for the Virasoro-Kac-Moody semidirect product.
+Here, we also provide the explicit computation of the coadjoint orbits, including the Kac-Moody contributions.
+In section~\ref{bhe} we compute the leading order entropy in the Euclidean theory and compare it with the SYK results.
+We close in Section~\ref{Sec4} with a summary of our results.
+We also further motivate the choice of working with a PSM with the indication of some future directions of research.